Seals of the Court of Appeals and Superior Court

 Where do I pay a Court ordered fine, restitution, or Victims of Violent Crime Compensation Act (VVCCA)?

-You can either make a payment in person at Room 4003 of the Moultrie Building Courthouse, located at 500 Indiana Avenue, NW, Washington, DC 20001, or mailing the payment to the following address: DC Superior Court, 500 Indiana Avenue, NW, Criminal Finance – Room 4003, Washington, DC 20001.
+You can either pay in person at Room 4003 of the Moultrie Building Courthouse, located at 500 Indiana Ave., NW, Washington, DC 20001, or mailing the payment to the following address: DC Superior Court, 500 Indiana Ave., NW, Criminal Finance – Room 4003, Washington, DC 20001.
 Make the check or money order payable to Clerk, DC Courts, and include the case number to which the payment should be applied.
-If you do not provide the case number, we may return the payment to the sender.
+If you don't provide the case number, we may return the payment to the sender.

 Where do I post a bond?

-You can post a bond by coming to room 4203 of the Moultrie Building Courthouse, located at 500 Indiana Avenue, NW, Washington, DC 20001.
+You may post a bond by coming to Room 4203 of the Moultrie Building Courthouse, 500 Indiana Ave., NW, Washington, DC 20001.
 Bonds must be paid in cash.

 Where will a defendant be arraigned?